 Mountains, deep gorges, clear lakes, and spectacular viewpoints – this is Tara National Park in Serbia.

-This park is massive in size.
-You will see a few villages with traditional houses inside the Tara National Park.
+Because the park is massive in size, there isn’t just one village but a few of them.
+You will see traditional houses inside the Tara National Park.
 Koziji rid on Crni vrh at 1591 meters about the sea level is the highest point here.
-This post will guide you so that you can figure out what to see there and how
+This post will guide you so that you can figure out what to see there and how to reach every spot.

 What to see in Tara National Park